-In September 2006, the FASB issued SFAS 157, Fair Value Measurements (SFAS 157), which defines fair value, establishes a framework for measuring fair value, and expands disclosures about fair value measurements.
-The provisions of SFAS 157 are effective as of the beginning of our 2009 fiscal year.
-However, as it relates to fair value measurement requirements for nonfinancial assets and liabilities that are not remeasured at fair value on a recurring basis, the FASB deferred the effective date of SFAS 157 until the beginning of our 2010 fiscal year.
-We are currently evaluating the impact of adopting SFAS 157 on our financial statements.
+In September 2006, the FASB issued Statement of Financial Standards ("SFAS") 157, Fair Value Measurements (SFAS 157), which defines fair value, establishes a framework for measuring fair value, and expands disclosures about fair value measurements.
+SFAS 157 was effective at the beginning of fiscal 2009 for all financial assets and liabilities and for nonfinancial assets and liabilities measured at fair value on a recurring basis.
+The adoption of SFAS 157 did not have a material impact on our consolidated financial statements.
+For all other nonfinancial assets and liabilities, SFAS 157 is effective at the beginning of fiscal 2010 and we do not believe that the adoption will materially impact our consolidated financial statements.

 In February 2007, the FASB issued SFAS 159, The Fair Value Option for Financial Assets and Financial Liabilities (SFAS 159), which permits entities to choose to measure many financial instruments and certain other items at fair value.
-The provisions of SFAS 159 are effective as of the beginning of our 2009 fiscal year.
-We are currently evaluating the impact of adopting SFAS 159 on our financial statements.
+SFAS 159 was effective at the beginning of our 2009 fiscal year.
+We did not apply the fair value option to any of our financial instruments; therefore, SFAS 159 did not have an impact on our consolidated financial statements.

 In December 2007, the FASB issued SFAS 141 (revised 2007), Business Combinations (SFAS 141R), and SFAS 160, Noncontrolling Interests in Consolidated Financial Statements (SFAS 160), to improve, simplify, and converge internationally the accounting for business combinations and the reporting of noncontrolling interests in consolidated financial statements.
 The provisions of SFAS 141R and SFAS 160 are effective as of the beginning of our 2010 fiscal year.
-We are currently evaluating the impact of adopting SFAS 141R and SFAS 160 on our financial statements.
+We are currently evaluating the impact of adopting SFAS 141R and SFAS 160 on our consolidated financial statements.